Skip to content

 Adjustments are additional points given in certain circumstances that may increase your Rank.
 Find out if you qualify for any adjustment factor pathways such as educational disadvantage where you live, and subjects you passed.

 UniSQ is committed to greater admissions transparency.
-Learn more about the education and work experience, as well as average Ranks for this degree's student cohort for Semester 1 from the previous year.
+Learn more about the education and work experience, as well as average Ranks for this degree's student cohort from the previous year.

 Tafe (VET) qualification